-10.17 The closure or change of a particular mode of study should be approved by the Head of College or nominee, noting the impact on any applicants and the continuing student cohort experience.
-The withdrawal of a mode of study (e.g. evening only) should be submitted in writing to Deputy Registrar, Quality and Standards.
+10.17 The closure, or change of a particular mode of study should be approved by the Head of College or nominee, in particular noting the impacts on any applicants and the continuing student cohort experience.
+The withdrawal of a mode of study (e.g. evening only) should be submitted in writing to the Director of Global, Recruitment and Admissions and Deputy

+Registrar, Quality and Standards, student consultation will normally be expected.
 Confirmation of the associated applicant numbers and continuing student experience (current students and applicants) will be considered, alongside the timeliness of the request.
 This recognises that applicants will have made decisions based on the existing published information.
-The risks associated with a change therefore need to be carefully considered and may require completion of a full course closure form.
+The risks associated with a change therefore need to be carefully considered.